-Unfortunately, it has been an extremely trying year for Beppu and APU as well as the entire world.
-I would like to express my heartfelt sympathy to all the students and parents who were unable to come to Japan due to the novel coronavirus pandemic or who lost the opportunity to do so due to financial hardship.
+Now, however, due to the global COVID-19 pandemic, the City of Beppu, APU, and the rest of the world continue to face difficult challenges.
+I would like to express my heartfelt sympathy to all the students and parents who were unable to come to Japan due to the pandemic or who lost various opportunities due to financial hardship.
 We at City Hall are taking every measure to prevent the spread of infections so that you can begin your lives as students in Beppu as soon as possible.

-In less than a year, the format of learning and the view of what is “normal” have changed drastically.
-Amid this backdrop, how we act as people and societies in this world is being called into question.
-This novel coronavirus pandemic, unlike past wars and economic crises, has revealed what it is that makes a leader, the importance of scientific viewpoints, and the difficulty of identifying correct information.
+The format of learning and the view of what is “normal” have changed drastically.
+Amid this backdrop, how we act as people and as a society in this world is being called into question.
+Unlike past wars and economic crises, this pandemic and the problems it has caused have revealed the importance of good leadership and scientific viewpoints, and the difficulty of identifying accurate information.

 Learning at APU is meaningful not because you can encounter a diverse array of values and become fluent in a foreign language, but because you can develop yourself into an individual equipped with a universal perspective who can survive in a difficult environment while gaining exposure to the diversity of the world.

-With the sharp decline in the number of tourists coming to Beppu, the city faces a dire situation, and we are searching for ways to overcome this difficulty by conceiving and implementing original ideas.
+With the sharp decline in the number of tourists coming to Beppu, the city faces a dire situation, and we are searching for ways to overcome these difficulties by conceiving and implementing original ideas.
 I hope you will share your ideas with us as we work together to rebuild Beppu into a vibrant city that attracts people from all over the world.

 In closing, let me express my hope for the continued success of Ritsumeikan Asia Pacific University and for the health and happiness of its students and stakeholders.